 If you have a successful in-house bid team you might question the need for training, but even the best bid team can always improve.

 You need to ensure that all staff are up to speed on the bid writing process, whether they’re part of a dedicated team that work solely on PQQ and tender submissions, or are part of a team put together from a variety of departments (such as sales, marketing, business development, and operations).
-Whatever the structure, everyone should be aligned to the same objectives and have the skills and competences to complete a winning bid submission.
+Whatever the structure, everyone should be aligned to the same objectives and have the skills and competencies to complete a winning bid submission.

 There are several ways training can improve your success rates, refresh your processes and ultimately secure your organisation more contracts.

 opinion can be a great way to analyse your existing bid team, look at previous tender submissions and identify weaknesses you may not have identified in-house.
 Even if your team is performing well, taking the time to assess your current processes and take a step back is still beneficial.
 Skills and knowledge can always be improved.

 Our bid training is bespoke: we construct tailored workshops that highlight any areas of both bidding processes and writing styles and techniques that need focus.
 Even for experienced, successful bid teams we can help take submissions from a 9/10 to a 10/10, to ensure you submit a winning bid.

 Bid writing processes

 If an organisation has no structured bid team with a proper process, we often find that they leave the bids and tender process to the last minute, and a member of staff is left to throw the submission together.